-The first seed head was Cow Parsley with it’s flat discs which pop open in the same way as Honesty seed heads and then the seeds fall to the ground.
-They have little reddish brown stripes on them too.
-For all my seed heads I have used very neutral tones of different shades but each one is very individual.
+The first seed head on the composition was Cow Parsley.
+It has flat discs which pop open in the same way as Honesty seed heads and the seeds fall to the ground.
+They have little reddish brown stripes on them.
+For all my seed heads I have used very neutral tones of different beige, brown and grey mixes.
+Each one is very individual.
 Cow Parsley seeds are pale beige in colour but with a greyish tone, so I mixed up a range of colours and tints matching them against my subject as I went.
 It’s important to match your colours against your subject to get an accurate mix.
-Make sure the paint is absolutely dry though before you add it as these pale tones always dry darker than you think!
+Make sure the paint is absolutely dry though before you decide as these pale tones always dry darker than you think!
 I mostly used Winsor Violet (V), Neutral tint (NT), Quinacridone gold (QG), Winsor Lemon (LY), Transparent yellow (TY) and Burnt Sienna (BS) for this one.
 Please note here that I do not use Neutral tint any more as it is opaque.
 Opaque pigments will flatten your work.
 I only use transparent and semi-transparent pigments now.
 Thankfully very little of the mixes using NT were used in this painting.

-And so I began painting the first seed on the sprig, firstly with a pale wash, then building up the shadow areas to give it form.
+And so I began painting the first seed on the sprig, firstly with a pale wash, then building up the shadow areas and tones to give it form.
 The stem was woody in appearance and the beige/grey tones worked well on this to give it that feel.
-You must be careful when using pale greys and beige tones as they always dry darker than you imagine!

 Here’s some little videos of me working on it.

-I built up the individual seeds with my beige and grey tones to give the curved shape of the casing where it held the seed inside.
-I dissected a seed to see what the inner seed was like inside and painted that too.
+I built up the individual seeds with my beige and grey tones to give the curved shape of the casing.
+This part holds the seed inside.
+I dissected a seed head to see what the inner seed was like inside and painted that too.
 It had an orangey/pink tone which I made with Burnt Sienna (BS), Quinacridone Gold (QG) and Winsor Violet (WV).
 Looking at the seed casing I noticed that the reddish brown lines were different on each side.
 There were 4 on the front and only two on the reverse.
 Some of the seeds were twisted on my sprig so the reverse showed.
 This was an important discovery!
 I studied all of my seed heads very closely before drawing them to ensure I understood all the detail which is needed to make them look as realistic as possible.

 Agapanthus seed head

 Next was the Agapanthus seed head.
-What amazing black, flat and crinkly seeds inside the pale yellow casing!
-It was tricky to draw as the seed casing twists open and curves exposing the seeds from within.
-These seed casings flick open and the seeds pop out, like sweet pea seeds.
+What amazing black, flat and crinkly seeds inside the pale yellow/cream casing!
+This one was tricky to draw as the seed casing twists open and curves exposing the seeds from within.
+These seed casings flick open and the seeds pop out, like sweet pea pods.
 The casing is a very pale and only has hints of colour so it is important not to overwork it and retain the highlights.
-I left paper white highlights and painted deep shadows to give it contrast.
-For this seed head I used similar neutral mixes but used transparent yellow instead of Quinacridone Gold as it is brighter.
+I left paper white highlights and painted deeper shadow tones to create contrast.
+I used similar neutral mixes but Transparent Yellow instead of Quinacridone Gold as it is brighter.
 Quinacridone Gold would have dulled the mix.
-I mixed a selection of warm greys of different shades for the shadow areas.
-For the seeds I made a nice blue black out of Permanent Rose (PR), Quinacridone Gold and Indanthrine Blue.
-I left open spaces between the strokes to achieve strong highlights and give the appearance of the crinkled surface on the seeds.
-At the end I added a little (very watered down) Winsor blue tint over the seeds in some areas to enhance their blackness and shine.
+I mixed a selection of warm greys of different tones for the shadow areas.
+For the seeds I made a nice blue black out of Permanent Rose (PR), Quinacridone Gold and Indanthrene Blue (IB).
+I left paper white spaces between the strokes to achieve strong highlights and give the appearance of the crinkled surface on the seeds.
+At the end I added a little (very watered down) Winsor Blue tint over the seeds in some areas to enhance their blackness and shine.

 Cowslip seed head

 Next on the agenda was the Cowslip seed head.
-Cowslip flowers are really interesting as when they dry, the petals (corolla) curl back to form the top of a little cup in which the seeds sit and the sepals (calyx) become the bottom part of this container. as the ovary swells inside it.
-The seeds are dispersed by the wind shaking the little cup.
+Cowslip flowers are really interesting as when they dry, the petals (corolla) curl back to form the top of a little ovary cup in which the seeds sit.
+The sepals (calyx) become the bottom part of this container. as the ovary swells inside it.
+The seeds are dispersed by the wind as they shake about.
 Below is a diagram drawing which I drew showing the flower parts and some microscope photos of the Cowslips’ ovary, stamen, stem and leaf detail.
 You may be familiar with the fibonacci series found in nature, well, in the ovary where the seeds are formed, the immature seeds sit inside their capsule forming the fibonacci spiral pattern.

-The seedcase is made up of warm browns so I mixed up some warm reddish browns using my usual Winsor Violet (WV), Quin Gold (QG) but in some of the mixes I added Burnt Sienna (BS) or Sennelier Rose Madder Lake (SRML) to warm it all up.
+For the seedcase I mixed some warm browns and some warm reddish browns using Winsor Violet (WV), Quin Gold (QG).
+In some of the mixes I added Burnt Sienna (BS) or Sennelier Rose Madder Lake (SRML) to enrich them.
 For the darker browns I used Indigo (I), Quin Gold and Burnt Sienna and a little Burnt umber (BU) to the darkest brown mix.
-For the very darkest brown I used Indigo, Permanent Rose and Quin Gold, almost a black mix but with less blue.
+For the very darkest brown I used Indigo, Permanent Rose and Quinacridone Gold, almost a black mix but with less blue.
 Please note: I do not use Indigo any more due to it being opaque.
 When mixing these colours years ago I thought I needed to use a very dark blue or grey to darken brown mixes.
 This is not so.
 Indanthrene Blue, Permanent Rose and Quinacridone Gold would make these mixes easily and they would not be opaque.

-I started working on the first layer with the warm pale tones and then adding in the stronger colours for the detail and shadows.
+I started working on the first layer with pale tones and then added stronger colour for the detail and shadows.
 I had to work very carefully to get the shadows into the corolla curls at the top!

 Rosa Glauca Pourr.
 Rosehip

-I started with a thin wash of my red mix leaving unpainted areas to create the highlights where the undulations were on the surface.
-I then built this up using shadow tones mixed using my original red and browns to achieve the round form.
+I started with a thin wash of my red mix leaving unpainted areas to create the highlights where I saw undulations on the surface.
+I then built this up slowly using shadow tones mixed using my original red and browns to achieve the round form.
 I will admit it was very hard to keep the highlights as this piece is very small.
 On reflection now (2021) I would have started the initial layer by painting in the shadow areas in a thin glaze of WV.
 Then I would paint thin layers of the red mixes afterwards gradually building up to the stronger red.
 This way I would have found it easier to retain those highlights on the creases.
 Once I finished the hip I used my brown and black mixes to develop the sepals and stalk.
-The seeds have tiny hairs at both ends and almost look like waxy apple seeds.
+The seeds within the capsule have tiny hairs at both ends and almost look like waxy apple seeds.

 Iris sanguinea seed head

-Next the big Iris sanguinea seed head was larger and more complex than previously painted ones.
+The Iris sanguinea seed head was larger and more complex than previously painted ones.
 This would be more of a challenge!
 A friend gave me this seed head as a gift as I thought it so interesting!
-I loved the curves and colours and made it the focal point on my painting, right in the centre!
+I loved the curves and colouring.
+I thought it would make a perfect focal point to my painting, right in the centre!
 This one was great to paint as it had immense detail.
-It is shaped like a cup in which the seeds sit in rows.
+It is shaped like a cup and the seeds sit in rows.
 As the Iris cup curls open the seeds drop out.
-This seed head has very strong yellow tones on the outside mixed with greys.
-It is very pale inside so I needed to mix some very watered down grey tones and take care not to over paint it.
-The seeds are a dull orangey brown.
-My colour mixes included the following: My regular colours as previously on this blog but I added SQG is Sennelier Quinacridone Gold deep, SI is Sennelier Indigo and SMRL is Sennelier Rose Madder Lake.
+This seed head has very strong yellow tones on the outside mixed with shadow greys.
+It is very pale inside so I needed to mix some very watered down grey tones and take care not to over paint these.
+The seeds are a dull orange/brown.
+My colour mixes included my regular pigments, as previously on this blog, but I added SQG is Sennelier Quinacridone Gold deep, SI is Sennelier Indigo and SMRL is Sennelier Rose Madder Lake.
 Please note: Again the Indigo and Neutral Tint would be omitted and a 3-way blue, red and yellow mix used to make the browns and blacks.

-This was one of the hardest ones to paint and the finished piece looks like this, I spent a long time creating the wrinkles using neutral tones and neutral greys to make the cup look three dimensional where it dips in and out.
+This was one of the hardest ones to paint and the finished piece looks like this, I spent a long time creating the wrinkles using cool and warm neutral tones and neutral greys to make the cup look three dimensional.

-I started by putting a thin random blobby wash of the yellowy neutral mix over the areas which were darkest and the paler beigey grey tone around the sides.
-There were tints of a pinkish/orange around some of the edges too.
+I started by putting a thin blobbed wash of the cream/yellow mix over the areas which were darkest in the centre and the paler beige/grey tone around the sides.
+There were tints of a pink/orange around some of the edges too.
 It’s good to study your subject and look for all the tones before you start painting.
 There were many different shades and tones in this delightful little subject.
 It was hard to create a shiny feel which is so apparent in these seed heads but keeping the highlights very light helps.

 Here’s a little video of the beginnings:

 Once I had finished the background by building up colour to define the undulations, I then painted in the edges, stem and the pointed spike at the top, which brought together its shape and form.
 I decided to add 3 seeds to the painting.
 I was only going to do 2 seeds originally but decided 3 was a better balance.
-I used various shades of browns for the seeds and some black mix (PB, IB and QG) to define the shadows.
+I used various shades of browns for the seeds and a very dark grey mix (PB, IB and QG) to define the shadows.
 I had collected a number of seeds and selected three that varied in their patterning to make them look more interesting.
 A little deepening of the central beige and cream/yellow tones added more depth.